kubewarden/volumeMounts-policy/README.md

 - `anyIn` (default): checks if any of the volumeMountNames are in the Pod/Workload resource
 - `anyNotIn`: checks if any of the volumeMountNames are not in the Pod/Workload resource
-- `allIn`: checks if all of the volumeMountNames are in the Pod/Workload resource
+- `allAreUsed`: checks if all of the volumeMountNames are in the Pod/Workload resource
-- `allNotIn`: checks if all of the volumeMountNames are not in the Pod/Workload resource
+- `notAllAreUsed`: checks if all of the volumeMountNames are not in the Pod/Workload resource

 ## Examples